SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelineWebhookWebhookFilterRule.md

 ```

 ### -MatchEquals
-The value selected by the JsonPath expression must match what is supplied in the MatchEquals field, otherwise the request will be ignored.
+The value selected by the JsonPath expression must match what is supplied in the MatchEquals field.
+Otherwise, the request is ignored.
-Properties from the target action configuration can be included as placeholders in this value by surrounding the action configuration key with curly braces.
+Properties from the target action configuration can be included as placeholders in this value by surrounding the action configuration key with curly brackets.
-For example, if the value supplied here is "refs/heads/{Branch}" and the target action has an action configuration property called "Branch" with a value of "master", the MatchEquals value will be evaluated as "refs/heads/master".
+For example, if the value supplied here is "refs/heads/{Branch}" and the target action has an action configuration property called "Branch" with a value of "master", the MatchEquals value is evaluated as "refs/heads/master".
 For a list of action configuration properties for built-in action types, see Pipeline Structure Reference Action Requirements: https://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html#action-requirements.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codepipeline-webhook-webhookfilterrule.html#cfn-codepipeline-webhook-webhookfilterrule-matchequals